IamIremIdil/Github-Dashboard/README.md

 ## 🚀 Getting Started

+## Future changes to be made: (this project doesn't use real time data yet and uses samples)

 ### Prerequisites

 *   Python 3.10+
 *   Docker and Docker Compose
 *   A GitHub Personal Access Token (optional, for higher rate limits)

+current prerequisites: python 3.10+

 ### Installation